liu3zhenlab/easysbatch/README.md

 To submit slurm jobs in an array manner is a good way to management running job on the slurm system.
 However, to submit array jobs take time to organize codes and input files.
 The design of the script "esbatch" is to make the procedure easier.
 In addition, we think it is necessary to document parameters for regular analyses so those parameters can be repeatedly and consistently used.
 Therefore, we develop this easy-sbatch (esbatch) script and prepare parameter documents for regular analyses.

 ## Exampels
-### case 1: gzip a set of files
+### case 1: gzip files
-task: is to gzip \*fastq files in the directory of data
+**task**: is to gzip \*fastq files in the directory of data
-One way is to generate a list of input files and then run esbatch:
+*One way* is to generate a list of input files and then run esbatch:
 ```
 ls -1 data/*fastq > fqlist
 esbatch --inlist --cmd gzip --submit
 ```
-The other way is to generate the file list and run esbatch at the same time:
+*The other way* is to generate the file list and run esbatch at the same time:
 ```
 esbatch --indir data --inpattern fastq$ --cmd gzip --submit
 ```